 Seasoned baked beans in a large pot before baking.

-Once the pot comes up to a simmer, you can whisk it into a preheated oven.
+Once the pot comes up to a simmer, you can put it into a preheated oven.
 (Just make sure the handles are oven-safe!
-If not you’ll have to transfer the beans to a 3-quart baking dish first.)
+If not, you’ll have to transfer the beans to a 3-quart baking dish first.)

-Slow cook the beans, uncovered, giving them a stir every so often and adding that reserved bean water as needed.
+Slow-cook the beans, uncovered, stirring them every so often and adding the reserved bean water as needed.

-You’ll know they’re done with they’re thick, sauce-y, and glaze-y.
+You’ll know they’re done when they’re thick, saucey, and glazey.
 Sprinkle on the rest of the bacon and serve!

 This baked bean recipe is really perfect as-is, but if you want to put your own creative spin on it, here are a few add-ins you might want to try: